tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

       parallel instruction decoding, parallel register renaming, speculative execution, and out-of-order execution.
     * These techniques are typically employed along with complementing design techniques such as pipelining, caching, branch prediction, and multi-core in modern microprocessor designs.
-* There is an issue called 'register hazard'.
+* There is an issue called '**register hazard**'.
 For example when we have ADD R2,R3,R6 and SUB R6,5,R6 and if they are pipelined SUB reads an earlier value of R6 before ADD completes and updates R6.
     * More generically, when two instructions depend on each other, this leads to pipeline or data hazard.
     * <img src="./img/11.png" alt="alt text" width="500" height="300">